 LAST MONTH OF THE YEAR KLAXON!

-It’s December and London is already awash with Christmas lights — kitted out in stars, trees and ice rinks for the winter season.
+It’s December, and London is already awash with Christmas lights — kitted out in stars, trees and ice rinks for the winter season.
 You haven’t been to any yet?
 Well, please allow us to tell you about the festive galore that the city has to offer.
-You’re all Christmas-ed out and it’s still twenty-five days away?
+You’re all Christmas-ed out and there’s still a while to go?
 Non-festive life doesn’t just stand still this month, and there’s plenty out there for you to do.
-Everyone’s cold, but everyone’s winning, and 2023 is peeking its beady eye through the snow-capped ferns—ladies and gentlemen… December.
+Everyone’s cold, but everyone’s winning, and 2024 is peeking its beady eye through the snow-capped ferns.
+Ladies and gentlemen… December.

 1) Walk into a paradise at one of London’s festive Christmas markets